 Our duty of care means we will assist you with any First Aid required on site.
 However, in light of COVID-19 it is necessary to protect our staff and the general public from cross-contamination, particularly if general public are in the vicinity of the person requiring First Aid.
 Therefore, the following new procedures have been adopted for QPAC’s First Aid-trained staff:

-– We will maintain social distancing.
-For any minor first aid incidents, we will provide the necessary supplies / guidance and encourage the patient to apply them.
+– For any minor first aid incidents, we will provide the necessary supplies / guidance and encourage the patient to apply them.

-– Staff will wear PPE when administering First Aid.
-This includes mask, apron, surgical gloves, visor.
+– Staff will wear a face mask and avoid close prolonged contact when administering First Aid.
 Any bystanders must be cleared immediately.

 – No one should come to the Centre if they have symptoms of COVID-19.
 If someone ignores that advice and then requires First Aid staff will use a remote thermometer to measure their temperature.
 If the reading exceeds 37.8 degrees Celsius, the patient must leave the premises immediately and will be advised to go home and call 111.